lynnfaraday/aresmush.com/_root/tutorials/config/names.md

 ---
+title: Configuring Restricted Names
+layout: page
 tags:
 - config
-title: Configuring restricted names.
 ---
-# Configuring Restricted Names

 You can configure character names that are off-limits.
 For example, if your theme is Star Wars you may want to reserve Luke and Yoda.